-The Best Way to participate in the Stock Market for the Retail Investors is through a Mutual Fund.
+The Best Way to participate in the Stock Market for Retail Investors is through a Mutual Fund.
 But picking the right Mutual Fund can be a nightmare for some people.
-And the Mutual Fund Industry has not made it easier for the Retail Investors as every fund category has multiple options.
+And the Mutual Fund Industry has not made it easier for Retail Investors as every fund category has multiple options.
 In this article, we will discuss everything you need to know before picking a Mutual Fund for yourself to invest in.

 When you are trying to take your first step into the jungle of Mutual Funds, it might feel intimidating at first.
 You see the Stock Market moving like a wild, out of control roller coaster.
 People screaming through a television screen trying to predict the market.
-Your mutual fund agent calling you over the telephone asking you to subscribe to a fund which he/she thinks suits you the best, but you understand nothing about that fund.
+Your mutual fund agent calling you over the telephone asking you to subscribe to a fund that he/she thinks suits you the best, but you understand nothing about that fund.

 It can be quite intimidating.

 But if you have found this article then be at peace, because after you have followed every step discussed in this guide to Fundamental Analysis of Mutual Fund, selecting the Best Mutual Fund for yourself will be a piece of cake.
 And this article will also help you if you want to compare Mutual Funds.

 - How NOT TO Select a Mutual Fund?